armory/docs/content/en/docs/installation/armory-operator/op-manage-spinnaker.md

 ---
-title: Manage Spinnaker using the Operator
+title: Manage Armory Enterprise using the Operator
-linkTitle: Manage Spinnaker
+linkTitle: Manage Armory Enterprise
 weight: 15
 description: >
-  Manage, upgrade, or uninstall Spinnaker using the Operator.
+  Manage, upgrade, or uninstall Armory Enterprise or Spinnaker using the Operator.
 ---

 {{< include "armory-operator/os-operator-blurb.md">}}

 ## Kubernetes tools

-You use [`kubectl`](https://kubernetes.io/docs/reference/kubectl/) to manage the Spinnaker lifecycle like you do with other applications deployed to Kubernetes.
+You use [`kubectl`](https://kubernetes.io/docs/reference/kubectl/) to manage the Armory Enterprise or Spinnaker lifecycle like you do with other applications deployed to Kubernetes.
 For example:

 **List instances**